Who Wants to Be Needy? Six Solutions

 When People Settle for Less: If you’ve been hurt in the past, it might be easier to hide behind emotional barriers than confront your fear.
 Many people are like this.
 A common solution results in dating beneath you in order to feel safe and comforted in the relationship.
 You may not need to cling to someone who you feel is not worthy of your love.

 When You Foster Rejection in Your Lover: In the past, two pieces we looked at showed how a narcissistically inclined partner can trigger neediness in someone who is predisposed to anxiety.
 But, your partner need not have any psychiatric problems to get annoyed at a demanding and anxious lover.

-So, you fall in love, have a phenomenal romance and have become quick lovers.
+So, you fall in love and have a phenomenal romance.
 Now, because of your past, you become vulnerable and display extreme neediness in the relationship.
 It’s so weird, because you have not been this needy in a long time.
 You worry that he will leave you and cling even harder.
 But this begins to hurt the relationship.
 Your clingy dependency annoys him and he distances.

 You push more.

 “Can’t we talk this out?”
 “I need you to talk to me!”